 Lua Ribeira, born 1986 in Galicia, northern Spain is a UK-based documentary photographer, whose work researches and challenges ideas concerning social exclusion and the way in which photography traditionally depicts certain communities.
 Collaborative in approach, her work also explores ideas of femininity within Jamaican dance-hall culture, in a way that reflects her love for the culture generated within the community, alongside an innate need to compare it to her own culture.
 The limited edition Ribeira has so generously donated to Field Editions is entitled ‘KK at Home with her Mum’s Wig, Birmingham UK.
-2015’ and reflects this subject matter.
+2015’ reflects this subject matter, poignantly showing a young girl trying on her mother’s wig.
 The work is originally from her acclaimed seriesNoises in the Blood (2015-17)which won multiple prizes and awards, including the Reginald Salisbury Fund (USW) 2015; The Firecracker Grant for Women in Photography, 2016; Bartur Photobook Award Finalist 2016 and The Magnum Graduate Photographers Award in 2017.

 The series ‘Noises in the Blood’ was also published in book form by photographic publisher Fishbar, in London, 2017 and was featured in “Firecrackers Female Photographer Now” by Thames and Hudson Ltd, 2017.
 The work was selected for Raw View Magazine, “Women looking at Women” in 2016, curated by internationally acclaimed photographer Susan Meiselas.